First impressions count.

 But more often, it’s about starting a relationship with prospects so you can close the deal down the line when they’re ready to commit.

-So it’s essential your prospects actually see your future emails — and that definitely won’t happen if they end up in the spam folder.
+It’s essential your prospects see your future emails to build trust in the long run — and that definitely won’t happen if they end up in the spam folder.

 7. An “unsubscribe” link

-Hopefully, no one’s going to want to quit your marketing list at this early stage.
+Hopefully, no one will want to quit your marketing list at this early stage.

 But regardless of that, CAN-SPAM requires that you always make it easy for people to unsubscribe, and GDPR has made it more critical than ever to respect consumer preferences.